The Nutcracker Prince: Music

 The music was adapted in part from Tchaikovsky's The Nutcracker from 1892 by Victor Davies, altering the original and adding new tracks as well.
 For the recording, Boris Brott conducted the London Symphony Orchestra.

 In 1990, Atlantic Records gave away Promotional recordings of the single "Always Come Back to You" as performed by Robert Matarazzo and Rachele Cappelli.
 The song, which was used during the first dance between Clara and the Nutcracker, featured David Fields on Guitar, Shane Keister on the keyboard, and David Beal on Drums.

 Release

 Box office

-The Nutcracker Prince opened in 906 screens across the United States on November 21, 1990, the film only earned a disappointing $1.7 million because Warner Bros., which owned the American distribution rights, gave it very little promotion.
+The Nutcracker Prince opened in 906 screens across the United States on November 21, 1990, the film only earned a disappointing $1.7 million because Warner Bros.
+Pictures, which owned the American distribution rights, gave it very little promotion.
 It opened in Canadian theaters two days later on November 23, and also only pulled in $2 million in theatrical revenues in Canada.